ivandotv/graphql-no-alias/README.md

 ### Imperative configuration

 With imperative configuration, there is no need for type definition and schema modification.
-This results in better performance since the `schema` is not analized (not looking for directives).
+This results in better performance since the `schema` is not analyzed (not looking for directives).

 ```ts
 const permissions = {